sukantamajhi/api-config/README.md

 Usage :-

-- Calling **POST** api easily with this.
-You just have to pass a object in the function's parameter.
+- Facilitating the execution of a **POST** API request is simplified using this functionality.
+Just pass an object in the function's parameter, and the process becomes straightforward.

-  	This function returns promise so either you have to use then catch or async/await.
+  	The function returns a promise, so you can utilize either the `then/catch` syntax or leverage `async/await` for handling its outcome.

-- If there is any token token dependency you can either enter your own token or if the token is available in your localstorage as **token**, then this function is already take care of this.
+- If there is a token dependency, you have the flexibility to either input your own token directly or, if the token is stored in your local storage as `token`, the function automatically handles this scenario.

-- If this is using for login purposes, If the **token** is available in the result then token will be automatically stored to localstorage.
+- If this is utilized for login purposes, the function automatically stores the `token` in the local storage if it is available in the result.

 ### Import